auduno/SeGLiR/README.md

 test.addData({x : 0, y : 0});
 test.addData({y : 1});
 ...
-// when function returns string 'true' or 'false', the test is concluded
+// when addData() returns string 'true' or 'false', the test is concluded
 // 'true' means the null hypothesis was accepted
-// 'false' means the null hypothesis was rejected (and the alternative hypothesis accepted) test.getResults()
+// 'false' means the null hypothesis was rejected (and the alternative hypothesis accepted)

 // get bias-adjusted estimates test.estimate()
 ```